DriesAllaerts/lbow/docs/verticalWaveNumber.md

 (sec:verticalWaveNumber)=
 # Vertical wave number

-As shown previously, the vertical wave number of bouyancy waves is related to the Brunt--Väisälä frequency, the intrinsic frequency, and the horizontal wave numbers by means of the dispersion equation:
+As shown previously, the vertical wave number of bouyancy waves is related to the buoyancy frequency, the intrinsic frequency, and the horizontal wave numbers by means of the dispersion equation:

 $$
     m^2=(k^2+l^2)\left(\frac{N^2}{\Omega^2}-1\right).